 Alternatively, encryption and authentication can be turned off entirely, with the handshake reduced to ECC-256k1 or ECC-256r1.
-These handshakes are still secure (ECC-256k1 is used by Bitcoin) but some experts believe that they contain backdoors which would allow parties like the NSA to crack them; PIA includes these options as they’re faster than the RSA handshake algorithms but warns you of these potential vulnerabilities when you select them.
+These handshakes are still secure (Bitcoin uses ECC-256k1) but some experts believe that they contain backdoors which would allow parties like the NSA to crack them; PIA includes these options as they’re faster than the RSA handshake algorithms but warns you of these potential vulnerabilities when you select them.

 MACE is available in the desktop apps and a Safari-based variant is available in the iOS app.
 Unfortunately, Google bans ad blockers on the Play Store so it’s not an option in the Android app.